 For total piece of mind your Auto-Trail vehicle is covered by a comprehensive warranty that covers the base vehicle, the habitation compartment and the body integrity.
-For full terms and conditions please visit the Auto-Trail website.
+For full terms and conditions please refer to the separate warranty handbook supplied with your vehicle or visit the Auto-Trail website for further details.